cryptochainery/cryptochainery.github.io/tutorials.md

 layout: page
 title: Tutorials
 permalink: /blockchain-tutorials/
-description: Easy to understand blockchain and bitcoin technology tutorials that will teach you how bitcoin, ethereum, and blockchain work and how you can use them in your business.
+description: Simple blockchain and bitcoin technology tutorials to teach you how bitcoin, ethereum, and blockchain work and how you can use them in your business.
 ---

-Welcome to the blockchain tutorial home page.
-Here you'll find in-depth tutorials on blockchain, bitcoin, and ethereum technologies.
+One of my main goals is to demystify blockchain, bitcoin, ethereum, and other crypto-xyz topics.
 I've structured the tutorials in simple byte-sized articles.
 You can read them in any order, but I've listed them in a sequence that makes blockchain easy to understand.

+If you find errors, or have improvements to suggest, please send me an email at cryptochainery_at_gmail.com.
+Thank you and good luck!

 #### **Cryptography basics**
 * What is cryptography?